god123oriwke4ofjk/godot-effects/README.md

 a bunch of cool godot effects and shaders for godot

 ## dither
-inspired from this cool effect i saw on reactbits [dither](https://reactbits.dev/backgrounds/dither)
+inspired from this cool effect i saw on [reactbits](https://reactbits.dev/backgrounds/dither)

 [live demo](https://l-kot.itch.io/godot-dither-effect)